1. Help Center

 • indicators: metrics used to evaluate the impact of the tip

-• kg CO2e saved (per day unless otherwise specified)
+• milligrams of CO2e saved (per day unless otherwise specified)

 • points